 All students are welcomed and encouraged to apply for enrollment in a program at the Center for Technology, Essex (CTE).

 1. VISIT: Students interested in attending CTE must visit the program(s) prior to submitting an application.
 High school students are encouraged to make visit arrangements through their high school counseling office.
 Parents, guardians and students are encouraged to attend CTE's annual open house.

 2. APPLY: Submit a complete application* to CTE.
-Applications are accepted beginning January 1st for the following school year; the CTE application deadline is the second Friday in March.
+Applications are accepted beginning January 1st for the following school year; the CTE application priority deadline is the second Friday in March.
 (Applications received after this date are considered on a space-available basis).

 * A complete application includes:

 - High school academic transcript including most recent semester (student must meet a minimum of 10 credits/has reached the mid point in their high school graduation proficiencies by the end of their sophomore year)